Freeganism: Promoting Social Change

 5. Anti-Consumerism

-Freegans reject the idea that happiness can be found by constantly acquiring material possessions.
+Freegans reject the idea that happiness can be found through the constant acquisition of material possessions.

 Instead, they focus on experiences, relationships, and personal growth.